neiltheblue/rsnapshotservice/README.md

 rsnapshot service based on Alpine linux

 This container runs a cron task and configures the rsnapshot service.
+There is also an sssmtp service that allows fro sending emails from the container.

 ## To run a server